rktjmp/fennel-cljlib/doc/core.md

 (seq [coll])
 ```

-Construct a sequnce from the given collection `coll`.
-If `coll` is an
+Construct a sequence from the given collection `coll`.
+If `coll` is
-associative table, returns sequence of vectors with key and
+an associative table, returns sequence of vectors with key and value.
-value.
 If `col` is sequential table, returns its shallow copy.
-If
+If `col` is
-`col` is string, return sequential table of its codepoints.
+string, return sequential table of its codepoints.

 ### Examples
 Sequential tables are transformed to sequences: